eliyahabba/PromptSuite/README.md

 ```

 ### System Prompt
-- `system_prompt_template`: (optional) A general instruction that appears at the top of every prompt, before any few-shot or main question.
+- `instruction`: (optional) A general instruction that appears at the top of every prompt, before any few-shot or main question.
 You can use placeholders (e.g., `{subject}`) that will be filled from the data for each row.
-- `instruction_template`: The per-example template, usually containing the main question and placeholders for fields.
+- `prompt format`: The per-example template, usually containing the main question and placeholders for fields.

 Supported variation types:
 - `:paraphrase_with_llm` - Paraphrasing variations (LLM-based)